Bulk properties of the Airy line ensemble: The bridge representation

-for universal constants $c$ and $d$.
-We can lower bound the probability of the event $E_{b, m}$ by using Corollary \ref{C:k-line-bd} for condition (i), Corollary \ref{C:point-locations} for condition (ii), and Proposition \ref{P:delta-chains} for condition (iii).
-For large enough $k$, these bounds give that
+\textbf{Step 4: Bounding $\p(E_{b, m})$:} \qquad We bound $\p(E_{b, m})$ assuming that $b > \beta \log k$ for some constant $\beta$.
+With this lower bound on $b$, we can use Corollary~\ref{C:k-line-bd} to bound the probability that condition (i) holds and Corollary~\ref{C:point-locations} to bound probability of condition (ii).
+We use Proposition~\ref{P:delta-chains} for condition (iii) with $\ell = 1$ and $\de = 5k^{-\ga/4}$.
+These bounds yield